knewron-technologies/in24hrs/README.md

 In chapter 9, additional micro-services and data access APIs are covered along with the foundation for the rule engine.
 Then we build full rule-engine and authentication mechanism in chapter 10.

-In chapter 11, we will add some documentation and provide the testing facility for developers with interactive API documentation.
+In chapter 11, we add some documentation and provide the testing facility for developers with interactive API documentation.

-Finally, in chapter 12, I will address a few commonly asked questions in various forums, discuss a few advancements that are in progress, which you might want to add to the platform when you build it.
-As I conclude, I will leave you with a few possibilities to experiment.
+Finally, in chapter 12, I address a few commonly asked questions in various forums, discuss a few advancements that are in progress, which you might want to add to the platform when you build it.
+As I conclude, I leave you with a few possibilities to experiment.

 Remember that all the code and configuration files discussed in the book are available in this repo.
 Feel free to star, fork or download them as you wish, and if you have more to add or suggest, I will be happy to hear from you.